Nu metalcore

 Nu metalcore (or nu-core) is a fusion genre that combines elements of nu metal and metalcore.
 The genre often makes use of a combination of screamed and sung vocals, in addition to breakdowns, hip hop-influenced drum beats and electronic music elements.

 During the 1990s, many nu metal groups took influence from the hardcore scene, and metalcore bands including Integrity, Norma Jean and Bury Your Dead embraced elements of nu metal at varying points in their careers.
 In the late 2000, some deathcore bands (a subgenre of metalcore) like Suicide Silence, Emmure and Whitechapel began taking influence from nu metal as well.
 This led to the first wave of nu metalcore in the 2010s.
 In 2013, genre defining works such as Bring Me the Horizon's Sempiternal, My Ticket Home's Strangers Only and Sworn In's the Death Card were released.
 By 2016, the formations of Cane Hill, Ocean Grove and Issues had led to a solidified first wave.
 A second strain of the genre, originating from the hardcore scene, soon emerged with Code Orange's Forever (2017), Vein.fm's Errorzone (2018) and Harm's Way's Posthuman (2018).
 In the 2020s, the genre continued to gain traction, with a new wave of groups including Loathe, Tetrarch and Tallah.

 Characteristics

 Nu metalcore often makes use of both screamed and sung vocals, breakdowns, heavy guitar riffs, hip hop-influenced drum beats and electronic music elements.
 Loudwire described the style as mostly based around nu metal and hip hop, while also incorporating the breakdowns of hardcore punk and the guitar tones of djent.
-Metal Injection writer Max Heilman specifically stated the style of metalcore that nu metalcore bands draw on his is the original 1990s "metallic hardcore" style.
+Metal Injection writer Max Heilman specifically stated the style of metalcore that nu metalcore bands draw on is the original 1990s "metallic hardcore" style.
 An editorial for Thrash Hits cited Contemporary R&B as a key influence on the genre, comparing it to the influence hip hop had on the original nu metal genre.